priyanshukundu/auto-loans-pricing-model-/README.md

 Input borrower and loan data → 2.
 Feature engineering & risk indicators → 3.
 Train probabilistic classifier → 4.
 Output PD score → 5.
 Calibrate & segment into risk tiers → 6.
 Use for lending decisions & monitoring

 💡 Key Intuition:
 A PD model does not just classify “default” vs. “no default” — it estimates how likely a borrower is to default.
-This probability guides risk-adjusted decisions like interest rates or loan approvals
+This probability guides risk-adjusted decisions like interest rates or loan approvals.